 Overall the STAC finds that the draft report is thorough and well organized and that it addresses all the major questions and issues included in the STAC request for proposals.
 We also find that the draft report has adequately provided evidence-based answers of "yes" to each of the three overarching questions above.
-In addition, the STAC agrees with the finding of the university team that, consistent with the marine reserve legislative mandates, the planning, implementation, and monitoring was well designed and consistent with the goals set forth in the Ocean Policy Advisory Council's (OPAC) policy recommendations.
+In addition, the STAC agrees with the finding of the university team that, consistent with the marine reserve legislative mandates, the planning, implementation, and monitoring was reasonably well designed and consistent with the goals set forth in the Ocean Policy Advisory Council's (OPAC) policy recommendations.

 The draft report provides a relatively detailed and reasonably scholarly review of the Oregon Department of Fish and Wildlife (ODFW) Marine Reserves Synthesis Report 2009-2021 (hereafter referred to as the ODFW synthesis report) and a general assessment of the social, economic, and environmental factors associated with Oregon's Marine Reserves.
-The report included summaries for each major question (some quite detailed) and provided numerous recommendations for improving the OMR monitoring and evaluation approach.
-For some issues it also offered other ideas and information which it deemed relevant.
-For selected questions the university team also provided detailed analysis and recommendations (e.g., implementing "resilience") as well as suggesting ideas and concepts that other entities involved in providing guidance on goals, planning, implementation of the marine reserves may have overlooked.
-The STAC found the draft report to be a balanced, nuanced, carefully qualified analysis and interpretation of the ODFW synthesis report.
-Both the draft report and the underlying ODFW synthesis report contain valuable scientific and technical information to inform the evaluation of Oregon's marine reserves over a 10-year period and to inform adaptive management and monitoring into the future, if adequate resources are made available.
+The report included summaries for each major question (some quite detailed) and provided numerous recommendations for improving the Oregon marine reserves monitoring and evaluation approach.
+For some issues it offered other ideas and information which it deemed relevant.
+For selected questions the university team also provided detailed analysis and recommendations (e.g., for implementing monitoring and evaluation to evaluate resilience) and suggested ideas and concepts that other entities involved in providing guidance on goals, planning, implementation of the marine reserves may have overlooked.
+The STAC found the draft report to be a balanced, nuanced, qualified analysis and interpretation of the ODFW synthesis report.
+Both the draft report and the underlying ODFW synthesis report contain valuable scientific and technical information to inform the evaluation of Oregon's marine reserves after the first 10-year period and to inform adaptive management and monitoring into the future, if adequate resources are made available.

-The STAC has also identified some areas where the assessment was lacking or could be more effective.
+The STAC has also identified four areas where the assessment report was lacking or could be more effective and provides the following recommendations for improvement: